pymupdf/PyMuPDF/docs/recipes-text.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 There is a standard search function to search for arbitrary text on a page: :meth:`Page.search_for`.
 It returns a list of :ref:`Rect` objects which surround a found occurrence.
 These rectangles can for example be used to automatically insert annotations which visibly mark the found text.

 This method has advantages and drawbacks.
-Pros are
+Pros are:

 * The search string can contain blanks and wrap across lines
 * Upper or lower case characters are treated equal
 * Word hyphenation at line ends is detected and resolved
-* return may also be a list of :ref:`Quad` objects to precisely locate text that is **not parallel** to either axis -- using :ref:`Quad` output is also recommend, when page rotation is not zero.
+* Return may also be a list of :ref:`Quad` objects to precisely locate text that is **not parallel** to either axis -- using :ref:`Quad` output is also recommend, when page rotation is not zero

 But you also have other options::